oxcamne/oxcam/docs/install.md

 1. As shown here, the locale is set to the server default settings.
 It could be set to any supported locale.
 The  locales supported on the server can be listed using the 'locale' terminal command.
 Setting the locale determines the date format used and the currency symbol.

 1. The database is configured to use SQLite - this probably provides adequate performance for all but the largest groups.
+The template has a commented out section showing how you might configure to use MY_SQL if you are running on Pythonanywhere.

 1. Adding email addresses to ALLOWED_EMAILS prevents email being sent to any other addresses.
 Note that in a test environment you can use test keys for Stripe and other services.